jorgejr568/movies-rental-challenge/README.md

 ## Refactors

 - Segregated API RESTs into separate controllers to improve the clarity of the codebase.
-Separated movie recommendations from the main movie functionalities.
 Created a distinct controller for rental operations.
 - Introduced the practice of using services for operations within controllers, even for simple model calls.
 This practice aids in unit testing and maintains a cleaner code structure.